Rossmallow/neocities/content/photos/renfaire2024.md

 ## {{< param title >}}

-Photos taken at the Bristol Reniassance Faire 2024
+Photos taken at the Bristol Reniassance Faire 2024.
+Shot with Fuji Superia X-Tra 400 on my Miranda.